www.scantips.com

 There’s not a great numerical difference, but the Nominal numbers are just the rounding that we’ve always been used to (many of the nominal numbers date back 100 years), and they are still seen because we're used to them (and might question any difference), but the Precise goal numbers are the cameras actual design plan.
 Users are OK with the Nominal values (because the camera design will aim for the precision), but design and any math and calculation need to use the actual power of 2 precise goal values.

-In the camera, the overwhelming goal for photography is that each full stop must be exactly 2x or 1/2 exposure of the adjacent stop.
+In the camera, the overwhelming goal for photography is that each full stop must be the 2x or 1/2 exposure between adjacent stops.
 These are necessarily and explicitly the sequence of the powers of two (or for f/stops, powers of √2), which I call Precise numbers, obviously meaning the theoretical precise goal numbers that the camera designer's math certainly aims for (the physical camera mechanisms may not necessarily be as precisely accurate to as many extended decimal places as I show here... but today's camera can get pretty close).
 But the camera's target design goal is certainly these precise calculations (instead of the rounded Nominal numbers).

 So the Precise goal values are not info that humans must normally know, except when doing math calculations such as EV or f/stops or Guide Number or Inverse Square Law... because the precise goal values are the numbers the camera is trying to use, as best it can.
 Then computing will get better results if we know the right numbers to use.
-Math computing method is detailed on the following page.
-The camera markings show humans the nominal numbers, but the camera design is always working with the precise goal values.
+Math computing method is detailed on the following page (which may not be of much interest unless you're planning to program something).
+The camera markings show humans the nominal numbers used for the past 100 years, but the camera design is always working with the precise goal values.

 Computed Charts of Precise Design Goals